PHHS-07/Multifunctional-Keylogger/README.md

 # Multifunctional-Keylogger

-# 🖥️ Python Keylogger – Educational Tool
+# 🖥️ Python Keylogger – An Revolutionary Educational Tool in context of Cybersecurity/Ethicalhacking

 > ⚠️ **DISCLAIMER**: This project is intended strictly for educational and ethical hacking purposes.
 Do not deploy or distribute without explicit permission from the device owner.
 Misuse may be illegal and punishable under cybersecurity laws.